Organizing company

 Presentation of the event

-The Hospitality Awards are a highly respected competition that takes place on a global scale, honoring hospitality brands for their exceptional achievements.
+The Hospitality Awards are ahighly respected competition that takes place on a global scale, honoring hospitality brands for their exceptional achievements.
 This prestigious event is the first and only competition worldwide that rewards corporate excellence within the hospitality industry.

 The Hospitality Awards are one of the most highly anticipated events in the hospitality industry's calendar.
-It is regarded as one of the industry's most important recognitions, bringing together the entire hospitality community to celebrate and highlight the hard work, dedication, and exceptional achievements of its members.
+It is regarded as one of the industry's most important recognitions, bringing together the entire hospitality community to celebrate and highlight the hardwork, dedication, and exceptional achievements of its members.

-Corporate Hospitality Awards
+Hospitality Awards Categories

-4. Best Innovative F&B Concept
+2. Best F&B Concept

-5. Best Innovative Brand Concept
+3. Best Brand Concept

-7. Best Media Campaign
+10. Best Media Campaign

-11. Best Destination Marketing Campaign
+11. Best Marketing Activation

-12. Grand Prix Hospitality ON
+12. Grand Prix

 13. Lifetime Achievement